-Offers funding to mental health organizations and other institutions to build community-based, experiential training opportunities for behavioral health paraprofessional students that are focused on prevention, treatment, and recovery services for opioid use disorder (OUD) and other substance use disorders (SUDs).
-Focuses on training to address the needs of children, adolescents, and transitional-age youth at risk of SUDs and other behavioral disorders.
+Offers funding to mental health organizations and other institutions to build community-based, experiential training opportunities for behavioral health paraprofessional students that are focused on prevention, treatment, and recovery services for opioid use disorder (OUD) and other substance use disorder (SUDs).
+Focuses on training to address the needs of children, adolescents, and transitional-age youth at risk of SUD and other behavioral disorders.
 Aims to expand the behavioral health paraprofessional workforce, with the goal of improving access to evidence-based OUD and SUD treatment and services in high need and high demand areas, including rural communities.

 Program goals and objectives include: